-Mission of Opportunity investigations may be undertaken through the Discovery Program when the perceived value is high and the proposed cost to NASA is within the above funding limits.
+Mission of Opportunity investigations may be undertaken through the Discovery Program when the perceived value is high and the proposed cost to NASA OSS is within the above funding limits.
 NASA, however, is not required to select a Mission of Opportunity investigation under this solicitation.
 Note that if a Mission of Opportunity investigation is selected, a reduced flight rate of Discovery Mission investigations is expected.
-The Discovery Program also expects Mission of Opportunity investigations to meet other program objectives for reducing cost, infusing and transfering new technology, and enhancing education and public outreach.
+The Discovery Program also expects Mission of Opportunity investigations to meet other program objectives for reducing cost, infusing and transferring new technology, and enhancing education and the public understanding of science.
 Further information on Mission of Opportunity investigations is given in Section 5.0.